Salmon Habitat Recovery

 The Klickitat Lead Entity Salmon Recovery Strategy 2021 (PDF) outlines the vision for local salmonid recovery and the goals and other components for salmon habitat recovery and protection in the Klickitat Lead Entity’s geographic area.

 This strategy was developed for use by the Klickitat Lead Entity Organization for non-regulatory purposes, such as those outlined in the document.
 The strategy has not been subject to peer review or other quality assurance processes appropriate for regulatory application of its contents.
 Do not cite or quote the Klickitat Lead Entity Salmon Recovery Strategy without the express written consent of the Klickitat Lead Entity.

 Salmon Recovery Project Grants

 Every year the Washington State Recreation and Conservation Office holds a competitive grant round to fund salmon habitat recovery projects.
 Local projects must be submitted through the Klickitat Lead Entity for funding consideration.
-For more information on the current grant round, please visit our 2022 SRFB Grant Round page.
+The next grant round will commence in 2023.

 Technical Committee and Citizens Review Committee